-- 4. The election shall be held no later than two weeks before the date set for Homecoming. - 5.
-Election shall be by popular vote by all college students. - 6.
-From the sophomore nominees, the candidate receiving the highest number of votes will be declared Queen, and next two highest will be maids.
+One election for Homecoming Court will be held per campus.
+The election shall be held no later than two weeks before the date set for Homecoming.
+Election shall be by popular vote by all college students.
+The Homecoming Queen will be the Sophomore Maid who receives the highest number of votes.
+While the homecoming Court will be announced after elections are completed, the Homecoming Queen will not be announced until Homecoming Day.